Gabaldonlab/Q-PHAST/README.md

 - Interpret the output with [this information](https://github.com/Gabaldonlab/Q-PHAST/wiki/Outputs).

 If you have trouble using this pipeline you can [check the FAQs](https://github.com/Gabaldonlab/Q-PHAST/wiki/FAQs) and/or contact us by [opening a new issue](https://github.com/Gabaldonlab/Q-PHAST/issues).
-Make sure that you paste the error log in the issue descrption.
+Make sure that you paste the error log in the issue description.